-7. Post office technologies

-I’m not sure if letter mail and post stamps will disappear forever (I do love the nostalgic feeling that they bring), but is undeniable that service experience is changing in the post office world.
+I’m not sure if letter mail and post stamps will disappear forever (I do love the nostalgic feeling that they bring), but it is undeniable that service experience is changing in the post office world.
 It is great not to have to stay in line just to send a normal package or to be able to track a product that you bought on e-commerce.

 Mr.Postman, you don’t need to check if there is a letter for me anymore!

 8. Supermarket kiosk

-Furthermore, these kiosks save time for both customer and employees.
-Employees can focus on other important tasks, like stocking shelves, and customers skip the chatting with strangers while shopping.
+Furthermore, those kiosks save time for both customer and employees.
+Employees can focus on other important tasks, like stocking shelves, and customers skip chatting with strangers while shopping.

 Read the code bars, pay and prepare your dinner!

-Late